 An OSU spreadsheet program, "Integrated Farm Financial Statements (IFFS)," facilitates calculation of farm enterprise cash flows, balance sheets, and income statements.
 The computer program utilizes data from farm enterprise cost, return budgets, and additional information from input forms completed by the farm or ranch operator.
-For additional information, contact the Department of Agricultural Economics, Room 515 Agricultural Hall, Oklahoma State University, Stillwater, Oklahoma 74078-6026 or Cooperative Extension area agricultural economics specialists.
+For additional information, contact the Department of Agricultural Economics, Room 515 Agricultural Hall, Oklahoma State University, Stillwater, Oklahoma 74078-6026 or Cooperative Extension area agricultural economics specialists or visit agecon.okstate. edu/iffs.

-Oklahoma State University, in compliance with Title VI and VII of the Civil Rights Act of 1964, Executive Order 11246 as amended, Title IX of the Education Amendments of 1972, Americans with Disabilities Act of 1990, and other federal laws and regulations, does not discriminate on the basis of race, color, national origin, gender, age, religion, disability, or status as a veteran in any of its policies, practices, or procedures.
-This includes but is not limited to admissions, employment, financial aid, and educational services.
+Oklahoma State University, in compliance with Title VI and VII of the Civil Rights Act of 1964, Executive Order 11246 as amended, and Title IX of the Education Amendments of 1972 (Higher Education Act), the Americans with Disabilities Act of 1990, and other federal and state laws and regulations, does not discriminate on the basis of race, color, national origin, genetic information, sex, age, sexual orientation, gender identity, religion, disability, or status as a veteran, in any of its policies, practices or procedures.
+This provision includes, but is not limited to admissions, employment, financial aid, and educational services.
+The Director of Equal Opportunity, 408 Whitehurst, OSU, Stillwater, OX 74078-1035; Phone 405-744-571; email: eeo@okstate.edu has been designated to handle inquiries regarding non-discrimination policies: Director of Equal Opportunity.
+Any person (student, faculty, or staff) who believes that discriminatory practices have been engaged in based on gender may discuss his or her concerns and file informal or formal complaints of possible violations of Title IX with OSU's Title IX Coordinator 405-744-9154.

-Issued in furtherance of Cooperative Extension work, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, Robert E. Whitson, Director of Cooperative Extension Service, Oklahoma State University, Stillwater, Oklahoma.
-This publication is printed and issued by Oklahoma State University as authorized by the Vice President, Dean, and Director of the Division of Agricultural Sciences and Natural Resources and has been prepared and distributed at a cost of 64 cents per copy.
-0404
+Issued in furtherance of Cooperative Extension work, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, Director of Oklahoma Cooperative Extension Service, Oklahoma State University, Stillwater, Oklahoma.
+This publication is printed and issued by Oklahoma State University as authorized by the Vice President, Dean, and Director of the Division of Agricultural Sciences and Natural Resources and has been prepared and distributed at a cost of 86 cents per copy.
+Revised 1015 GH.